 Watch the video below to see how our Neuropathy Treatment has helped!

 The first step of our peripheral neuropathy treatment process is determining how much nerve damage is present, and if your condition can still be treated.

 An Ethos Health Group specialist performs a non-invasive series of tests on the patient to learn how much sensation has been lost, and what options exist.
 This Neuropathy Severity Exam will show us if your neuropathy reached the “point of no return”, or if you can benefit from our treatment program, which consists of cutting-edge, non-invasive therapies designed to stimulate the growth of new blood vessels (angiogenesis) to help reverse nerve damage in the feet or hands.

 As sensation begins to improve for the patient, their team of healthcare providers develops a customized balance program to give the confidence needed to not live in fear of falling.

 For tougher neuropathy treatment cases we also utilize our NeuroRegen-CT injections, which combine platelet rich plasma (PRP) with platelet derived growth factors from your own blood.

 These natural regenerative procedures help support blood vessel and nerve growth to safely reverse damage from peripheral neuropathy in the patient.

 Take action and get the treatment plan you deserve.
-Schedule an appointment with Ethos Health Group doctor in Palm Harbor.
-These experts in their fields will review your condition, diagnose it, and prescribed the best peripheral neuropathy treatment options available.
+Schedule an appointment with Ethos Health Group in Palm Harbor.
+These experts in their fields will review your condition, diagnose it, and prescribe the best peripheral neuropathy treatment options available.

 Contact us by calling 1-866-457-3443 or clicking the button below.